 Part 2 — Tickets

 4A.
-Use of ticket may be subject to conditions
+Use of ticket

+(1) A person using an electronic ticket must, before or at the start of a journey, obtain confirmation from the Authority’s reading apparatus of authorisation to make the journey.

-The Authority may issue or approve a ticket subject to conditions as to its use, including conditions as to —
+(2) The Authority may issue or approve a ticket subject to other conditions as to its use, including conditions as to —

 (a) the journeys in connection with which the ticket may be used; and